zlintian/Genomic-analysis/README.md

 Michigan output all used chr:position as SNP ID.

 Both of their output are separated based on chromosomes.
 Need to be merge chromosomes together if use GCTA --mlma-loco

+X chromosome can only be imputed with ShapeIT in Michigan.

+Eagle2 is available for chrX imputation in Sanger.

+#Caution: never submit the same chromosome from different cohort in the same job.
+The output will mass up.

 ###################### convert vcf.gz file to plink binary file ################